lab-emi/OpenDPD/README.md

 As shown in above Figure, the E2E learning architecture consists of three primary steps:

-**1.Data Acuisition & Pre-Processing:** The baseband I/Q signals are send and sourced from the PA.
-To address gradient vanishing issue and enhance training, features and labels are split into shorter frames.
-In this repo, datasets dictionary concludes three different bandwidth signal from one digital transmitter.
-And for training process, we split the samples acorrding to training:test:validation of 8:2:2 ratio.
+**1.Data Acquisition & Pre-Processing:** The baseband I/Q signals are sent and sourced from the PA.
+To address the gradient vanishing issue and enhance training, features and labels are split into shorter frames.
+In this repo, the datasets dictionary concludes three different bandwidth signals from one digital transmitter.
+And for the training process, we split the samples according to training:test:validation of 8:2:2 ratio.

-**2.PA Modeling:** Using framed input and target output, a PA behavioral model is trained in a sequence-to-sequence learning way via Backpropogation Through Time **(BPTT)**.
+**2.PA Modeling:** Using framed input and target output, a PA behavioral model is trained in a sequence-to-sequence learning way via backpropagation Through Time **(BPTT)**.

 Command line for step 2:
 ```
 python main.py --dataset_name DPA_200MHz --step train_pa --accelerator cpu
 ```

 **3.DPD Learning:** A DPD model is cascaded before the pre-trained PA behavioral model.
-In this configuration, the parameters of PA model remain unaltered.
-During step 3, the input signal is fed to the input of cascaded model.
-Executing BPTT across cascaded model, the output aims to converge to the linear amplified input signal.
+In this configuration, the parameters of the PA model remain unaltered.
+During step 3, the input signal is fed to the input of the cascaded model.
+Executing BPTT across a cascaded model, the output aims to converge to the linear amplified input signal.

 Command line for step 3:
 ```
 python main.py --dataset_name DPA_200MHz --step train_dpd --accelerator cpu
 ```
-***4.Validation experiment:** If you would like to test the DPD on your own PA, you need to generate the ideal input for PA after training step 2 and 3.
-The geneated signal is named by its DPD model settings and saved in run_dpd file in .csv format.
+***4.Validation experiment:** If you would like to test the DPD on your own PA, you need to generate the ideal input for PA after training steps 2 and 3.
+The generated signal is named by its DPD model settings and saved in a run_dpd file in .csv format.

 Command line for step 4:
 ```